AlayaNetwork/Developer-Events/Hackathon_PLUS/HackathonPLUS-Itheum-Trusted Computation Framework/README.md

 - This technical meeting happened with the Itheum and PlatON Core team on `8/12/2021`
 - The next steps for our collaboration are detailed here: https://github.com/Itheum/data-dex/wiki/PlatON-Integration-Notes
-- The design guide is as follows and we are not awating the `Data Node` software from PlatON, we cannot proceed until then:
+- The design guide is as follows and we are now awaiting the `Data Node` software from PlatON, we cannot proceed until then:

 ![PlatOn - Itheum Integration](https://github.com/Itheum/architecture-diagrams/blob/main/partner_integrations.png)